joewalnes/greendots/README.md

 $ ./greendots.py "Yo yo!" > ../my-repo/make-my-repo.sh
 ```

+You only have 6 characters that can be displayed.
+Make it count.

 Then run that scrip to create a repo.
 This will generate lots of commits in your new repo.

 ```bash